svikashk/docs/help/bug-tracking.md

 ---
 layout: default
-nav_order: 2
+nav_order: 3
-title: Build Features Together on Zepel
+title: Bug Tracking with Zepel
 description: Learn how to work with Developers, Designers, and QA members together on Zepel.
-permalink: help/use-cases/build-features/
+permalink: help/use-cases/bug-tracking/
 nav_exclude: true
 ---
-# Build Features Together
+# Bug Tracking
 {: .no_toc }

-Building features requires members from Design, Development, and QA to come together and collaborate.
+File and track bugs with Zepel, so your feature is always ship worthy.
 {: .fs-6 .fw-300 }

 Collaboration, while building features, isn't just about assigning tasks, sharing files, or having conversations.